 1. Talk to Your Child About Dyslexia

 It’s important for your child to know what dyslexia is so that they can recognise that learning difficulties arise as a result of the condition and not as a part of any inadequacy or lack of intelligence.
-Reassure your child that they are doing a good job and give them as much information about dyslexia as possible – remembering that it doesn’t only affect reading and writing, but extends to thought organisation, concentration, etc. You can teach them strategies for coping with dyslexia such as making lists (mentally or on paper) to organise thoughts, reading to them, using assistive software and Apps designed specifically to help people with dyslexia.
+Reassure your child that they are doing a good job, and give them as much information about dyslexia as possible – remembering that it doesn’t only affect reading and writing, but extends to thought organisation, concentration, etc. You can teach them strategies for coping with dyslexia such as making lists (mentally or on paper) to organise thoughts, reading to them, using assistive software and apps designed specifically to help people with dyslexia.

 2. Speak with the Child’s Teacher

 Your child’s teacher should be able to help in the classroom.
-In some cases, teachers can get bogged down, focussing on the child’s ability to spell, read and write and can forget that the child needs to experience a coherent flow of ideas, just like the other kids.
+In some cases, teachers can get bogged down, focussing on the child’s ability to spell, read and write and can forget that the child needs to experience a coherent flow of ideas, just like the other children.
 If you feel this is the case in your child’s classroom, you might gently remind your child’s teacher that the flow of ideas can be difficult for your child to grasp and needs just as much attention as reading and writing – especially if ideas are constantly being interrupted by spelling instructions.

-Your child’s school may even be able to provide an ADA accredited teacher or learning aid or assistive software such as speech-to-text software, Dictaphones, special learning applications and so on.
+Your child’s school may even be able to provide an ADA accredited teacher or learning aid or assistive software such as speech-to-text software, dictaphones, special learning applications and so on.

 3. Consult a Child Psychologist for an Assessment